 Under the orders of the War Department, Lieutenant Zebulon Montgomery Pike, with a force consisting of two lieutenants, a surgeon, a sergeant, two corporals, 16 privates, and an interpreter, set out in two boats from Belle Fontaine, near St. Louis, Missouri, on July 15, 1806, for the purpose of “exploring the internal parts of Louisiana.”

 Accompanying him were chiefs and headmen of the Osage and Pawnee Indians, through which nations it was intended the expedition should pass.
-He also took a number of women and children who were returning to their nations from captivity among the Pottawatomie, having been freed by the United States government.
-La Charette was reached on July 21st, where Pike found waiting for him Lieutenant James B. Wilkinson, Dr. John H. Robinson, and another interpreter, all of whom had gone on before.
+He also took several women and children who were returning to their nations from captivity among the Pottawatomie, having been freed by the United States government.
+La Charette was reached on July 21, where Pike found waiting for him Lieutenant James B. Wilkinson, Dr. John H. Robinson, and another interpreter, all of whom had gone on before.

-On September 6th the company arrived in the vicinity of the present town of Harding, Kansas, and passed over the divide separating the Osage from the Neosho Valley.
-On the 10th he reached the divide between the Neosho and Verdigris Rivers and on the 11th, camped on the latter stream, not far from what is now the town of Bazaar, in Chase County, Kansas.
+On September 6, the company arrived in the vicinity of the present town of Harding, Kansas, and passed over the divide separating the Osage from the Neosho Valley.
+On September 10, he reached the divide between the Neosho and Verdigris Rivers and, on the 11th, camped on the latter stream, not far from what is now the town of Bazaar, in Chase County, Kansas.

 The beautiful prairies, covered with wildflowers and abounding with game, kindled the warmest praises of Pike.
-On September 12th he wrote that from the top of a hill he saw at one view on the flowered plain below, buffalo, elk, deer, antelope, and panther.
+On September 12, he wrote that from the top of a hill, he saw at one view on the flowered plain below buffalo, elk, deer, antelope, and panther.
 This was the hunting ground of the Kanza or Kaw Indians, and the animals began to appear almost without numbers.
-On the 14th, all day long the expedition journeyed through an unending herd of buffalo, which merely opened ranks to let the intruders pass and then closed again as if nothing had happened.
-On the 15th a large unoccupied encampment of the Kanza Indians was passed, and Pike observed in the distance the buffalos running, which indicated the presence either of Indians or white men.
+On the 14th, the expedition journeyed through an unending herd of buffalo all day long, which merely opened ranks to let the intruders pass and then closed again as if nothing had happened.
+On the 15th, a large unoccupied encampment of the Kanza Indians was passed, and Pike observed in the distance the buffalo running, which indicated the presence either of Indians or white men.
 On this day he camped near what is now Tampa in Marion County.
-Two days later he reached the Smoky Hill River, and after this, the game began to grow scarcer.
-He continued his journey to the mouth of the Saline River, which was reached on September 18th, and from that point turned almost directly north, and on the 25th, reached the Pawnee village, near where the town of Scandia now stands, in Republic County.
+Two days later, he reached the Smoky Hill River, and after this, the game began to grow scarcer.
+He continued his journey to the mouth of the Saline River, which was reached on September 18, and from that point turned almost directly north, and on the 25th, reached the Pawnee village, near where the town of Scandia now stands, in Republic County.
 Pike was now on the Republican branch of the Kansas River, having crossed the Great Saline, the Little Saline, and Solomon’s Fork.

 “The notes I took at the grand council held with the Pawnee Nation were seized by the Spanish government, together with all my speeches to the different nations.
 But it may be interesting to observe here, in case they should never be returned, that the Spaniards had left several of their flags in this village, one of which was unfurled at the chief’s door the day of the grand council; and among various demands and charges I gave them was, that the said flag should be delivered to me, and one of the United States’ flags be received and hoisted in its place.
 This probably was carrying the pride of nations a little too far, as there had so lately been a large force of Spanish Cavalry at the village, which had made a great impression on the minds of the young men, as to their power, consequence, etc., which my appearance with 20 infantry was by no means calculated to remove.
 After the chiefs had replied to various parts of my discourse but were silent as to the flag, I again reiterated the demand for the flag, adding that it was impossible for the nation to have two fathers; that they must either be children of the Spaniards or acknowledge their American father.’